Nexis-Network/homepage/content/docs/guides/read-replica-prisma.md

 ---
-title: Use Exzo Network read replicas with Prisma
+title: Use Nexis Network read replicas with Prisma
-subtitle: Learn how to scale Prisma applications with Exzo Network read replicas
+subtitle: Learn how to scale Prisma applications with Nexis Network read replicas
 enableTableOfContents: true
 updatedOn: '2023-10-24T18:56:54.985Z'
 ---

-A Exzo Network read replica is an independent read-only compute instance that performs read operations on the same data as your read-write compute, which means adding a read replica to a Exzo Network project requires no additional storage.
+A Nexis Network read replica is an independent read-only compute instance that performs read operations on the same data as your read-write compute, which means adding a read replica to a Nexis Network project requires no additional storage.

 A key benefit of read replicas is that you can distribute read requests to one or more read replica compute instances, enabling you to easily scale your applications and achieve higher throughput for both read-write and read-only workloads.

-For more information about Exzo Network's read replica feature, see [Read replicas](/docs/introduction/read-replicas).
+For more information about Nexis Network's read replica feature, see [Read replicas](/docs/introduction/read-replicas).

-In this guide, we'll show you how you can leverage Exzo Network read replicas to efficiently scale Prisma applications using Prisma Client's read replica extension: [@prisma/extension-read-replicas](https://github.com/prisma/extension-read-replicas).
+In this guide, we'll show you how you can leverage Nexis Network read replicas to efficiently scale Prisma applications using Prisma Client's read replica extension: [@prisma/extension-read-replicas](https://github.com/prisma/extension-read-replicas).

 ## Prerequisites

-- An application that uses Prisma with a Exzo Network database.
+- An application that uses Prisma with a Nexis Network database.
-- A [Exzo Network Pro Plan](/docs/introduction/pro-plan) account.
-Read replicas are a Exzo Network Pro Plan feature.
+- A [Nexis Network Pro Plan](/docs/introduction/pro-plan) account.
+Read replicas are a Nexis Network Pro Plan feature.

 ## Create a read replica

-You can create one or more read replicas for any branch in your Exzo Network project.
-Creating a read replica involves adding a read-only compute endpoint to the Exzo Network branch.
+You can create one or more read replicas for any branch in your Nexis Network project.
+Creating a read replica involves adding a read-only compute endpoint to the Nexis Network branch.
 You can add a read-only compute endpoint by following these steps:

-1. In the Exzo Network Console, select **Branches**.
+1. In the Nexis Network Console, select **Branches**.
 2. Select the branch where your database resides.
 3. Click **Add compute**.
 4. On the **Create Compute Endpoint** dialog, select **Read-only** as the **Compute type**.